Chapter Seventeen V

 “So, like qi, if the skills fall into the wrong hands, all hell breaks loose.”

 “To put it mildly.
 There is no government, no organization that can be trusted.
-Even within Shaolin, one breaks, leaves the order and creates havoc.”“It’s painful, why do people do it?”
+Even within Shaolin, one breaks, leaves the order and creates havoc.”

 “The pain is during the learning.
 Once adapted in a healthy mind, it is a joy.
 Capability in anything arises from the ability to face repetition, tedium and pain.
 It is this way with everything, but people want an easy way out.”